tommimaki/rentacar/README.md

-## Websites for a luxury car rental, front end built mainly with React and Tailwind.
+## Website for a luxury car rental, front end built mainly with React and Tailwind.
+find backend repo here: https://github.com/tommimaki/rentacarbackend

 ### Features
 * Crud functions for reservations, users, and cars.
-* car rental, calendar to show when cars are available.
+* Choose a car and create reservation, calendar shows when cars are available.
 * user authentication
+* Admin panel for user, reservation and car management

 # Getting Started with Create React App